top of page

 More than just a garden

-The Warrnambool Community Garden is so much more than a spot to grow veggies - it’s a real community hub.
-With over 200 members, plenty of projects, and spaces like the quarry amphitheatre and sensory gardens, it’s a place where people come together to share, learn, and celebrate.
+Warrnambool Community Garden is much more than just a spot to grow veggies.
+It’s a vibrant community hub.
+With over 200 members and a variety of projects, it features spaces such as the quarry amphitheatre and sensory gardens.
+Here, people come together to share, learn, and celebrate.

 Can’t wait for Harfest 2026!

-We’re already looking forward to next year’s Harfest.
-If you missed out this time, make sure you come along on Saturday 14 March 2026 - it’s a day full of good vibes, community, and plenty of reasons to celebrate.
+We're already excited about next year’s Harfest.
+If you missed out this time, make sure you mark your calendars for Saturday, March 14, 2026.
+It’s a day full of good vibes, community spirit, and plenty of reasons to celebrate.

 Comments